MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-change-organization-ownership.md

 ---
 title: Troubleshoot changing the organization owner in Azure DevOps Services
-description: Troubleshoot changing the Azure DevOps organization owner and organization name (URL), learn about the difference between an organization owner and an organization user, and read frequently asked questions (FAQs) ms.prod: devops ms.technology: devops-accounts ms.assetid: e0fe24d4-f76b-43af-b0fd-125a7fb39042
+description: Troubleshoot changing the organization owner and organization name (URL), learn about the difference between an organization owner and an organization user, and read frequently asked questions (FAQs) ms.prod: devops ms.technology: devops-accounts ms.assetid: e0fe24d4-f76b-43af-b0fd-125a7fb39042